len06/Spotify_Streams_2024_EDA/README.md

       python dashboard.py
   3. Open your browser and go to: http://127.0.0.1:8050/
-  4. Make sure you have all the required libraries and frameworks installed
+  4. Ensure you have all the required libraries and frameworks installed: cd scripts --> pip install -r 'requirements.txt'